Nickchapman3773/Uranium-Fever/docs/main/setup.md

 		- Forced entry settings are more likely to break items in containers and door locks have more health.
 		- The Long Haul perk has been disabled, meaning the player can no longer fast travel when over encumbered.
 		- Locks and Terminals have a random chance to be a higher lock level.
+ 	- **Uranium Fever Softercore** - Various settings that dramatically reduce the difficulty of Uranium Fever.
+The mod includes the following changes:
+		- Milder loot scarcity settings.
+   		- Hardcore needs accumulation rate is halved.
+		- Weapon requirement penalties penalities is reduced.
+		- Terminal shock punishment when failing to hack a terminal is reduced.
+		- The radius of irradiated locations is reduced.
+		- Difficulty starts at normal but can be changed to Easy or Very Easy.

 - **Optional - Settings:**
 	- **Keybinds - F Activates, Q & E Lean** - Swaps the activate key to F and enables manual leaning on the Q and E keys.